Air fryers use hot air to cook food and air circulation matters the most.

 Racks are great for stacking food within a small space and they don’t block the airflow as a flat pan does.
 These types of racks come in stainless design and are dishwasher safe.

 #2- Buying a Larger Air fryer

-If you have a small air fryer then most probably you can’t cook food with easily.
-Buying a large capacity air fryer will help you to stack a lot more food easily and probably have a rack as an accesories.
+If you have a small air fryer then most probably you can’t cook food easily.
+Buying a large capacity air fryer will help you to stack a lot more food easily and probably have a rack as an accessory.

-While this option is costlier, but in the long run when you want to stack chicken thigh, wings or even a whole chicken will be easier.
-There will be more perset option that you can choose from and different settings for roasting, baking, defrost, reheat and dehydrating, etc.
+While this option is costlier, in the long run when you want to stack chicken thighs, wings or even a whole chicken will be easier.
+There will be more preset options that you can choose from and different settings for roasting, baking, defrosting, reheating, dehydrating, etc.

 #3- Batch Cooking

 If you’re not satisfied with the two methods listed above, you can use this method easily without spending a dime.
 Rather than cooking a pile of foods, you may want to divide them into batches depending on your air fryer space.